Islamic Jobs

 The Islamic faith is practiced by millions of people throughout the world, and is one of the largest religions practiced today.
 In the United States it is the third largest faith tradition, and that number is growing.

 In the United States, there are approximately 1,500 mosques, which is where Muslims go to worship.
 The leader of the service is called an imam.
-The imam performs many of the same functions as a Christian worship leader or Jewish rabbi or cantor, and is considered the spiritual and religious leader of the community.
+The imam performs many of the same functions as a Christian worship leader or Jewish rabbi or cantor and is considered the spiritual and religious leader of the community.
 In addition to these religious leaders, Muslims who wish to hold a religious job can become teachers at Muslim schools or colleges, or hold positions at non-profit organizations.
 One example of Islamic non-profit organizations in the United States is the Islamic Arts & Architecture Association, in Columbus, Ohio.
 This organization promotes the awareness of Islamic arts.
 Not all of these positions are available throughout the country.
-You may have to move to get a job at a non-profit organization, school, or college, since these are not prevalent everywhere in the United States.
+You may have to move to get a job at a non-profit organization, school, or college since these are not prevalent everywhere in the United States.

 If you are Muslim and feel called to lead worship, direct charities for the poor, or provide an education to you students, one of these Islamic faith-based jobs may be right for you.
 Keep in mind that there are many Muslims that do not hire or approve of women Imams as leaders in the mosques.
 Women can become Imams for groups of other women or to practice in their own families.
-There are some groups who do hire women, but they are rare.
+There are some groups that do hire women, but they are rare.

 The U.S. Bureau of Labor Statistics does not report the outlook for imams.
 However, given the rising number of Muslim residents in the United States, it is logical to assume that there will be a growing need for imams in the next ten years.
 The number of Islamic schools is also on the rise, which bodes well for teachers.
 If you are interested in teaching, consider becoming a pre-school teacher.
-Employment of preschool teachers is expected to grow by 19 percent from 2008 to 2018, which is faster than the average for all occupations.
+Employment of preschool teachers is expected to grow by 7 percent from 2020 to 2025, which is faster than the average for all occupations.
 When it comes to elementary and secondary teachers, employment is projected to grow about as fast as the average for all occupations.

-The U.S. Department of Labor Statistics says that by 2018 the number of jobs at non-profit organizations is expected to increase by 40 percent over 2008 levels.
+The U.S. Department of Labor Statistics says that by 2025 the number of jobs at non-profit organizations is expected to increase by 13 percent over 2020 levels.
 The segments with the highest growth are those performing social services.